topikachu/spring-propertysource-reload/README.md

 In a short description, the `@ConfigurationProperties` beans are rebind, but `@Value` are not by default.
 Any bean using `@Value` to inject the configuration must use `@RefreshScope` to receive the new change.

 # Delete Configuration at Runtime
-It's tough to handle the configuration deletion.
-So try to always keep the keys at runtime.
-Another solution it to use "@RefreshScope" at any bean depending on the configuration may change during runtime.
+It's very difficult to handle the configuration deletion.
+Try to always keep the keys at runtime.
+Another solution is to use "@RefreshScope" at any bean depending on the configuration may change during runtime.